-The American Society of Health-System Pharmacists (ASHP) accredited Pharmacy Residency Program (PGY1) at the University of Michigan Medical Center is a 12-month program beginning late June.
+The PGY1 Pharmacy Residency Program at the University of Michigan Health (UMH), accredited by the American Society of Health-System Pharmacists (ASHP), is a 12-month program beginning the third Monday of June each year.
 This program accommodates up to twelve residents and provides a wide variety of experiences designed to develop practitioners with knowledge and expertise in clinical pharmacy practice.

-Residents participate in clinical, research, educational and administrative activities.
-The residency program is guided by the Residency Advisory Committee which consists of the residency program manager (Chair), clinical pharmacists, an administrator, all PGY-1 and PGY-2 program directors, two chief residents, and a representative of the College of Pharmacy.
+Residents participate in clinical, operational, educational, research, and administrative activities.
+The residency program is guided by the Residency Advisory Committee which consists of the Residency Program Manager (Chair), Clinical Pharmacist Preceptors/RAC Mentors, an administrator, all PGY1 and PGY2 Residency Program Directors (RPDs), two Chief Residents, and other program representatives.

-We will be represented at ASHP Midyear Showcase in Las Vegas Nevada on Monday, December 5th from 1-4 PM at booth 4528.
+We will be represented at ASHP Midyear Showcase in Anaheim, California on Tuesday, December 5th from 8-11AM at booth 5244.
 Please stop by to connect with the residents & RPD!